medibb/obsidian/Inbox/% ClinPain 임통춘계 hip 관절외병변.md

 -   MR: thickening / intra substance high / T2 high in peritendinous soft tissue

 -   Calcific tendinitis - 모든 tendon insertion site 를 확인
+---

+# Ant. hip pain
+## Iliopsoas tendon
+### epidemiology
+- sport inj & trauma, m/c - LT
+- avulsion - in adults, commonly pathologic fracture, malignancy related trauma in skeletally immature patients •Snapping hip syndrome - sudden, painful, and audible snapping
+	• Typically seen in young, physically active adults.
+	•Symptoms : reproduced with specific movements; frog-leg to neutral.
+	•Extra- or intra-articular causes
+	•Extra articular; internal or external.
+	•External extra-articular : lateral structures, the iliotibial band and gluteus maximus muscle.
+	- symptom: Snapping occurs as these structures pass over the greater trochanter during hip flexion and extension.

+iliopsoas CT의 어려움 -tendon이 석회와 비슷하게 hyper attenuation 되어있음 -주변이 모두 근육이라서? 아니면 특히 dense해서?

+---

+### Dx
+- PEx: Due to the easily reproducible symptoms with hip flexion and extension, this diagnosis is usually made clinically with out imaging.
+- USG
+	- Ultrasound is extremely useful in evaluating the iliopsoas tendon in hip snapping because it allows dynamic evaluation of the tendon during snapping and also allows evaluation of the tendon for pathology and associated bursitis
+	- *x ray 및 석회위치 케이스, 초음파상 tendon특징

+---
+### rectus femoris
+epidemiology and symptome
+- knee flexion , hip hyperextension (무슨활동? 공찰때?)
+- straight head inj 가 더 흔함

+### Dx
+MR: modality of choice, AIIS BM edema and peritendinous edema reflected head 도 비슷하지만 posterolateral to AIIS

+---

+### hamstring
+- med : conjoined tendon from BFLH, ST  / suplat : SM
+- BFSH : linea aspera, lat supracondylar line, IMSeptum

+### Adductors
+The adductor brevis : originates from the inferior pubic ramus and also inserts onto the linea aspera.

+The adductor magnus originates from the ischial tuberosity and pubis and inserts onto the linea aspera, supracondylar femur, and adductor tubercle of the distal medial femur.

+Adductor insertion avulsion syndrome is a painful condi tion affecting the femur at the insertion of the adductor mus cles and is also known as thigh splints

+### Gluteus
+The gluteus medius attaches onto thebposterior superior and lateral facets, and a portion blends with the gluteus minimus tendon to insert onto the anterior facet

+T2 hyperintense signal adjacent to the greater trochanter is nearly always present in greater trochanteric pain syndrome but is not a specific finding as it is also seen in many asymp tomatic individual

 Dx lab /